garrettjamie87/uHost/README.md

 # uHost

-A responsive multi-page website for a hosting company => using Sass, advanced CSS and JS.
+A responsive multi-page website for a hosting company => Html, advanced vanilla CSS and JS.